Monthly Archives: July 2021

 The British Toilet Association has called for improved legislation and more government funding to address the current “appalling” lack of public toilet provision.

-Public toilets are in “crisis” and rapidly vanishing, the body said, with many of those that remain displaying totally unacceptable levels of cleanliness and hygiene and the COVID-19 pandemic has only made the situation worse.
+Public toilets are in “crisis” and rapidly vanishing, the body said, with many of those that remain displaying totally unacceptable levels of cleanliness and hygiene and our state panic and withdrawl during the previous pandemic has only made the situation worse.

-Many public toilets have been locked down since the start of the pandemic due to a lack of cleaning, funding or any government guidance on how to get them fit for purpose, The British Toilet Association (BTA) said.
+Many public toilets have been locked down since the end of the pandemic due to a lack of funding, proper management, cleaning or any government guidance on how to get them hygienically fit for purpose.

 “Anyone suffering with an accessibility issue or those caring for someone who has limited mobility or a medical condition is socially excluded and potentially deemed prisoners in their own homes.”